Ripon876/nghs/readme.md

    - User can't login to any author account.

 > Right Now this are the core featuers of this web application.
 More cool features and functionalities are comming in future.
 Besic exmaple of this application : [NGHS](https://afternoon-citadel-20931.herokuapp.com).
+> admin panel : username => ripon876 , pass : ripon
+> author : username => rakib , pass : ripon
+> user : username => munna , pass : ripon

 > contact me at islam876ripon@gmail.com